albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

 You can also assign centers to a boundary shape using imported OpenAir, JSON or GEOJSON airspaces from the user airspace database.
 See :ref:`load-scenery-library-online-airspaces` for more information about this.
-The airspace geomentry is assigned to the centers by ident and type.
+The airspace geometry is assigned to the centers by ident and type.

 .. figure:: ../images/online_center.jpg